Open NowMixed2026-2027

 Who is eligible for the Early Childhood Education and Care (ECEC) Workforce Paid Practicum Grant Opportunity Guidelines (2026-2027)?

-• Applicant must be an ECEC service currently approved for and receiving the Child Care Subsidy under Family Assistance Law.
+- Applicant must be an ECEC service currently approved for and receiving the Child Care Subsidy (CCS) under Family Assistance Law.

-• Applications are made by eligible providers for their employees.
+- Applications are made by eligible providers on behalf of their employees.

-• Employee must be an Australian citizen, permanent resident, or hold a valid work visa including a student visa allowing employment in the ECEC sector.
+- Employee must be an Australian citizen, permanent resident, or hold a valid work visa (including student visa) allowing employment in the ECEC sector.

-• Employee must be a contact worker or a non-contact worker as defined in the guidelines.
+- Employee must be a contact worker or a non-contact worker such as a director or educational leader providing direct support, education and care, or supervision for children.

-• Provider and any project partner must not be included on the National Redress Scheme website.
+- Provider and project partner must not be included on the National Redress Scheme’s website.

-• Provider must not already be receiving the maximum amount of funding, being 8 weeks, for the same ECEC employee for the same period from the Commonwealth or a state or territory government.
+- Provider must not already be receiving the maximum funding of 8 weeks for the same ECEC employee for the same period from the Commonwealth or a state or territory government.

 4